KyleFranciz/Doc-AI-Desktop/README.md

 ![Doc Demo](./Images/doc_screenshot.png)

-> Doc AI is a local desktop document intelligence application that I wanted to make that pairs an Electron + React renderer with a FastAPI + LangChain/Ollama backend.
+> Doc AI is a local desktop document intelligence application that I wanted to make that helps access information from my personal notes or lectures to quicktly get the information I need.

 ## Table of Contents